Valid from 5 January 2018

 - The minimum age for enrolment for all courses is 18 years

-- The maximum number of students in a class is 12
+- The maximum number of students in a semi private class is 6 and group class is 12.

-- For Visa Nationals, a minimum of 25% of the course fees
+- For Visa Nationals, the full amount of the course fees

 - Fees are not transferable to another student